serend1p1ty/person_search/README.md

 ## Highlights

--   **Simpler code**: After reduction and reconstruction of the original code, the current version is simpler and easier to understand.
+-   **Simpler code**: After reduction and refactoring of the original code, the current version is simpler and easier to understand.
 -   **Pure Pytorch code**: Numpy is not used, except for data reading.
 -   **Good code style**: Linter (flake8) and formatter (black) are used to ensure code quality.